Breaking down the barriers

 - Local Police - 101

-Remember, Loan sharks do not just affect YOU, they affect families, children, etc.
+Remember, loan sharks do not just affect you, they affect families, children and communities.

 How to check a lender is legitimate

 The Financial Conduct Authority (FCA) keeps details of all licensed lenders, as well as everyone who has applied for a licence or has had one taken away or suspended.

 If a lender is not listed as having a current licence, DO NOT borrow money from them and DO NOT let them come into your home.